-This law makes reference to "usable marihuana" which is defined by the MMMA as the dried, usable leaves and flowers of the marijuana plant.
+This law references "usable marihuana" which is defined by the MMMA as the dried, usable leaves and flowers of the marijuana plant.
 Read the actual language at this link MCL 333.26423(k).
 (Scroll down to Section 3 (k)).

-The law does not define what is meant by a “case”.
+The law does not define what is meant by "a case.”
 Common sense suggests it be some type of box or suitcase.
-If your vehicle does not have a trunk, then we suggest you obtain a lockbox or fire safe and lock up your medical marijuana.
-Otherwise, you may have your medicine confiscated and be charged with illegal transport of medical marijuana, a 93-day criminal misdemeanor.
+If your vehicle does not have a trunk, then we suggest you obtain a lockbox or fire safe and lock up your marijuana.

 So, what if you are driving a motorcycle or snowmobile?
-Then we suggest you leave your medical marijuana locked up at home.
+Then we suggest you leave your marijuana locked up at home.
 If you must transport it, then put your marijuana inside of a locking storage compartment on the motorbike and don’t speed… A recurring theme in the MMMA, court opinions, and the 2013 legislative change, is that you should always keep medical marijuana locked up and out of public view.
 Remember, the Michigan Medical Marijuana Act now requires that you physically possess your MMMA card and picture identification.

 No More Plastic Baggies.

 Transporting medical marijuana inside a plastic baggie in your trunk is probably not what is contemplated by this new criminal marijuana statute.
 We are not sure if a plastic baggie will classify as "a case."
 Unfortunately, the illegal drug trade has given plastic baggies a very bad reputation…

 We suggest that to avoid problems, you go overboard to comply with the new law.
 Although it appears unfair and foolish, remember there are many such laws.
 Police have begun routinely issuing criminal misdemeanor tickets to those who fail to obey the medical marijuana transport law.
-When in doubt, take every precaution, as you can hopefully avoid the expense and hassle of fighting a criminal charge and having your medicine confiscated.
+When in doubt, take every precaution, as you can hopefully avoid the expense and hassle of fighting a criminal charge.

 Transportation of Medical Marijuana Plants.